Teoscar Hernández Player Props: Mariners vs. Giants

 Teoscar Hernández At The Plate

-- Hernandez has an RBI in 32 of 82 games this year, with multiple RBI in 14 of them.
+- Hernandez has had an RBI in 33 games this year (39.8%), including 14 multi-RBI outings (16.9%).
 He has also driven home three or more of his team's runs in one contest.

-- In 37.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (7.3%).
+- In 38.6% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (7.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.